 IMF maintains partnerships and awards grants to organizations that are providing or championing integrative medicine.
 At this time IMF is not accepting inquiries.

-The Integrative Medicine Foundation (IMF) is a nonprofit 501(c)(3) organization with the mission of promoting the practice of integrative medicine and its place in effective treatment.
+The Integrative Medicine Foundation (IMF) is now the Integrative Medicine Fund within The Christ Hospital Foundation..
+The Integrative Medicine Fund continues to support the mission of promoting the practice of integrative medicine and its place in effective treatment.